kjkellyphys/kjkellyphys.github.io/_pages/cv.md

 Publications
 ======
-  For an up-to-date list of publications (including DUNE collaboration papers), see my [INSPIRE Profile](http://inspirehep.net/author/profile/K.J.Kelly.1) or the PDF version of [my CV](https://kjkellyphys.github.io/files/KJK_CV.pdf).
+  For an up-to-date list of publications (including DUNE collaboration papers), see my <a href="http://inspirehep.net/author/profile/K.J.Kelly.1" target="_blank">INSPIRE Profile</a>[INSPIRE Profile] or the PDF version of <a href="https://kjkellyphys.github.io/files/KJK_CV.pdf" target="_blank">my CV</a>.

-  On the [publications](https://kjkellyphys.github.io/publications/) tab, you can find short summaries of some of my recent papers.
+  On the <a href="https://kjkellyphys.github.io/publications/" target="_blank">publications</a> tab, you can find short summaries of some of my recent papers.

 Talks
 ======
-  The PDF version of [my CV](https://kjkellyphys.github.io/files/KJK_CV.pdf) contains a full list of seminars given and conferences I have attended/spoken at.
-The [talks](https://kjkellyphys.github.io/talks/) section of this webpage has slides from several recent presentations, as well as some background information.
+  The PDF version of <a href="https://kjkellyphys.github.io/files/KJK_CV.pdf" target="_blank">my CV</a> contains a full list of seminars given and conferences I have attended/spoken at.
+The <a href="https://kjkellyphys.github.io/talks/" target="_blank">talks</a> section of this webpage has slides from several recent presentations, as well as some background information.